LethalCompanyCommunity/ModdingWiki/docs/contribute/writing-articles.md

 In order for people to easily navigate to your article, you must add it to the sidebar.
 You can do so in `docs/.vitepress/config.mts`.

-First, you have to decide which sidebar you want to add your article to. `'/'` is the `Beginner's Guide` sidebar and `'/modding/'` is the `Developer's Guide` sidebar.
+First, you must decide which sidebar you want to add your article to. `'/'` is the `Beginner's Guide` sidebar and `'/modding/'` is the `Developer's Guide` sidebar.

 Next, insert the following into your article location:
 ```ts